KiiChain/kiipy-sdk/README.md

 ## Examples

-Under the `examples` directory, you can find examples of basic ledger interactions using `cosmpy`, such as transferring tokens, staking, deploying and interacting with a smart contract, and performing atomic swaps.
+Under the `examples` directory, you can find examples of basic ledger interactions using `kiipy`, such as transferring tokens, staking, and deploying.

 ## Contributing